-176. Momentum
+172. Momentum

 First and 10 on the B-35.
 B45 intercepts a forward pass near Team B's goal line, and officials rule a touchback when B45 falls to the ground in the end zone.
 B45 was in possession at the B-1.
 RULING: Reviewable play, regarding where B45 intercepted the pass in relation to the goal line.
-Reverse to B 1-10 on B-1 (Rules 12-3-2-a and 12-3-3-i).
+Overturn to B 1-10 on B-1 (Rules 12-3-2-a and 12-3-3-i).

-177. Next Legal Snap or Kick
+173. Next Legal Snap or Kick

 First and 10 on the A-20.
 A10 throws a low pass that appears to be intercepted by B45 at the A-33 line, but the officials rule incomplete pass.
 While lining up for the next play Tackle A76 false starts.
 Replays show that the ball never touched the ground.
 RULING: The play is reviewable until the next legal snap or free kick.
-Reverse to B 1-10 on A-33.
+Overturn to B 1-10 on A-33.
 Do not enforce false start penalty (Rules 12-3-2-a and 12-5-1-a).

-178. Challenge After Review
+174. Challenge After Review

 Second and eight on the A-34.
 B34 intercepts a low pass at the A-48 and returns it for a TD.
 The replay official shuts the game down to review whether the pass was intercepted.
 After further review there is not enough evidence to determine if the pass hit the ground.
 As Team B is lining up for the try, the Team A head coach attempts to challenge the play as he thinks B34 stepped out of bounds during the return.
-RULING: A coach cannot challenge a ruling after the game has been stopped and a decision has already been made by the replay official.
+RULING: A coach cannot challenge a ruling after the game has been stopped and a decision has already been made by the replay official unless it is a separate aspect that is not considered by replay.
 Call stands, touchdown for Team B. Once the play is shut down, the replay official is responsible for looking at all reviewable aspects (Rule 12-5-1-b-4).

-179. Forward Progress
+175. Forward Progress

 Second and 10 on the A-44.
 Quarterback A12 in a shotgun formation hands the ball to A34 who runs towards the right side of the line to the A-45, where he is hit and driven backward.
 The ball then pops out and into the hands of defender B13.
-He starts to advance the ball toward Team A's goal line when the Line Judge blows his whistle.
-He reports to the Referee that A34's forward progress was stopped.
+He starts to advance the ball toward Team A's goal line when the line judge blows his whistle.
+He reports to the referee that A34's forward progress was stopped.
 Replays shows A34 in possession of the ball as he was being driven backward.
 RULING: Not reviewable.
-Team A's ball, third and nine at the A-45.
+A 3/9 @ A-45.
+[Exception: When the ball comes loose prior to or simultaneous with the first contact with the runner.]